Humboldt-WI/blog/content/research/information_systems_1819/test.md

 The class **AttentionLayer** is successively applied on word level and then on sentence level.

 * **init** initializes variables from a uniform distribution.
 Also, we set *supports_masking = True* because the network needs fixed input lengths.
-If some inputs are shorter than the maximum input length, a mask will be created and initialized with 0.
-Then, the mask will be 'filled up' with 1 to positions where the input has values in.
-This is further defined in the next functions.
+Therefore, every input gets a mask with the length equal to the maximum input length initialized with 0.
+Then, the mask will be padded with "1" at each position where the input holds values.
+Both padded input sequence and appropriate mask run through the network; to avoid that the network will recognize every input with the same length because of padding, the mask is used to check whether the input is just padded or actually has maximum length.

 * **build** defines the weights.
 We set *len(input_shape) == 3* as we get a 3d tensor from the previous layers.